A season of Encounters

 Sublime horror reflecting on the insane social order

-In 'MadDoG,' dancer and choreographer Lydia McGlinchey pays homage to the aesthetics of Gothic, horror, and heavy metal.
+In 'MadDoG,' dancer and choreographer Lydia McGlinchey pays homage to the aesthetics of the knot, Gothic, horror, and heavy metal.
 Inspired by centuries-old lace techniques, she transforms the theater into an impressive artwork where the scenography forms the core, like a 'knot' connecting various elements and issues.

 'MadDoG' does not label darkness as evil but rather superficiality and challenges us to think further.
 The title of the performance refers to the madness of contemporary images of mass murders, advertisements from electronics stores, and photos of photoshopped women on yachts.
 High and low culture are intertwined.
 In this experience of closely connected disturbing contradictions, McGlinchey sees knotting as a relevant aesthetic concern.
 In 'MadDoG,' the knot symbolizes the impossibility of purity.